frc5687/2021-tutorial/EXAMS/controls.md

 - Note which version of code is running on the robot.
 - Log drive session.

-# Level Two Controls Exam
+# Level Two Controls Exam: Deploying Code

 A level two license holder can safely deploy code to the robot to test features under development by higher level license holders.